qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - so far its great
 - so far this is a great app
 - so far its been a great app
-- so far so tbsp
+- so far so great
 - great app so far
 - working great so far
 - great the best so far
 - just installed so far so great
-- so far so
 - so far great app very fast
 - i just wanted my email so far great app
 - this app is great so far